Florida FR44 Archives

 What is FR44?

 What is FR44?
 Florida and Virginia have two separate certificates for license reinstatement.
-One, SR22, is for motor vehicle violations not related to alcohol or drugs.
-The other, FR44, is for DUI- related offenses.
+One, SR22, is for motor vehicle violations unrelated to alcohol or drugs.
+The other, FR44, is for DUI-related offenses.
 To reinstate your license after a DUI or DWI conviction, you need to file an FR44 certificate with the state.

 What is FR44?
-In Florida and Virginia, it’s a financial responsibility form you need to buy after a DUI/DWI to reinstate your license.
+In Florida and Virginia, you must attach a financial responsibility form to your auto insurance policy to reinstate your license after a DUI/DWI conviction.
 Florida and Virginia are the only states that require this form specifically for DUI/DWI offenses.
+On January 1, 2008, Virginia was the first state to introduce it, and Florida became the second state to adopt it.

 Florida SR22 Paid In Full